alatiera/gnome-podcasts/CONTRIBUTING.md

 If you have any questions regarding the use or development of GNOME Podcasts, want to discuss design or simply hang out, please join us in [#podcasts:gnome.org](https://matrix.to/#/#podcasts:gnome.org) or [#hammond on irc.gnome.org.](irc://irc.gnome.org/#hammond)

+## Code of Conduct

-Please note we have a [code of conduct](/code-of-conduct.md), please follow it in all your interactions with the project.
+Please note we follow the [GNOME Foundation Code of Conduct](/code-of-conduct.md), please adhere to it in all your interactions with the project.

 ## Source repository